Signing documents electronically makes sense even if the signatories are present in one place:

 This is a situation similar to the one where:

-1. The draft contract in paper form is first signed by the charter officer or director at the head office,
+- The draft contract is first signed remotely by the HR director at headquarters.

-2. The document is sent to the relevant facility.
+- Once signed, the document is sent to the HR specialist.

 How does that signature scenario look like set up in Signi: